Updating Smart Contracts

 }

-The Registry contract will contain all the small contract parts that can be updated.
+The Registry contract contains all the small contract parts that can be updated.
 Here, we allow the OpenZeppelin owner of the Registry to set the new version.

 // ... import Ownable.sol